 Duo is MSU's two-factor authentication, 2FA, application which adds another layer of security when logging in to MSU information technology systems and services.
-The first factor required to log in is something you know, i.e. your NetlD/NetPassword log in.
+The first factor required to log in is something you know, i.e. your NetID/NetPassword.
 The second factor is something you have, typically your smartphone or tablet.
-Therefore, even if a hacker is able to get your NetlD/NetPassword, they should not be able to log in to your account because they do not have your second log in.
+Therefore, even if a hacker is able to get your NetID/NetPassword, they should not be able to log in to your account because they do not have your second factor.
 For more information visit 2fa.msstate.edu.